muralikatta12/Pizza-Sales-Data-Analytics-/README.md

 ### Data Sources

-Sales Data: The primary dataset used for this analysis is the "C:\Users\mural\Downloads\pizza_sales.csv" file, containing detailed information about each sale made by the company.
+Sales Data: The primary dataset used for this analysis is the "pizza_sales.csv" file, containing detailed information about each sale made by the company.

+###Tools

+- Excel - Data cleaning
+- SQL Server - Data analysis
+- Power Bi - creating a reports